mendix/docs/content/en/docs/appstore/modules/oidc-provider.md

 **Features**

-* allows for registration of Mendix apps via the client registration endpoint
+* It allows for registration of Mendix apps via the client registration endpoint.
-* works/integrates with the platform-supported [OIDC SSO](/appstore/modules/oidc/) module
+* It works/integrates with the platform-supported [OIDC SSO](/appstore/modules/oidc/) module.
+* It provides a standard mechanism to communicate which user roles are assigned for the end-user in connected Mendix apps.
 * It supports responsive web applications, using the common OAuth Authorization Code grant.
 * Your apps can be registered as an OIDC client with the OIDC Provider using the client registration API or client configuration screen.
 The client registration API allows you to register your client automatically when using a CI/CD deployment pipeline.
 * It publishes a well-known endpoint to communicate endpoints and other IdP characteristics to client applications.
 Mendix apps using the OIDC SSO module will consume this endpoint to perform actions like retrieving the keys needed to validate ID-tokens that they receive.